-In February 2018 the South Shore of Nova Scotia celebrated the first ever South Shore Lobster Crawl which is now one of the best things to do in Nova Scotia in the winter time.
+In February 2018 the South Shore of Nova Scotia celebrated the first ever Nova Scotia Lobster Crawl which is now one of the best things to do in Nova Scotia in the winter time.
 From Peggy’s Cove to Barrington, Nova Scotia the south shore celebrates with lots of lobster related events from a lobster sculpture art show to a lobster 5km fun run, and more.
 Being the height of lobster season in the area there is also a lot of lobster to be eaten.
 From boiled lobster to lobster mac’n’cheese and even lobster beer.

 The highlight however are the lobster rolls, with 13 of them being available from 13 different partner restaurants.
 As a local Halifax blogger I had the chance to try them all, it was a delicious and tough job, but someone had to do it.

 Here is my review of all 13 lobster rolls from the first ever Nova Scotia Lobster Crawl.
 Including my top five favourite selections.
 (Top 5 or not, all of these lobster rolls were delicious and it was very hard to choose.)

 To be fair these first eight lobster rolls are in no particular order.

 The Best Lobster Rolls on the Nova Scotia Lobster Crawl